NH corn mazes are fun, unique way to spend a fall day

 118 North River Road

-Added bonus: The Coppal House Farm also has a nice farm stand with seasonal produce, farm fresh eggs, farm raised meats and culinary oils.
+Added bonus: If you're feeling adventurous, then don't miss the Flashlight Night Maze or Trick-or-Treat Maze.
+The Coppal House Farm also has a nice farm stand with seasonal produce, farm fresh eggs, farm raised meats and culinary oils.

 J & F Farms

 About: This farm has a little something for the whole family to discover and enjoy.
 From a petting zoo to fresh fruits and vegetables and homemade baked goods to a family-friendly corn maze, there's something for all ages.

 2018 dates: August 25, 2018 through October 31, 2018.